danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 * Developers pick up next most important item, rinse and repeat.

 <aside class="markdown-aside">
 There's been a lot said about ticketing systems being four letter words and all that.
 It doesn't need to be this way.
 The ticketing system is simply a communication tool to help teams know what needs to be done and what's most important.
 It's not intended as a management tool to measure developers performance or to make developers spend any more time in it than necessary.
-Ideally the ticketing system is fully integrated with version control so that ticket status changes such as In Progress, In Review, and Done are applied automatically.
+Ideally the ticketing system is fully integrated with version control so that ticket status changes such as In Progress, In Review, and Done are applied automatically as developers start pushing to branches, submit PRs, and merge.
 </aside>

 ## Culture of Writing